 These financial statements have been prepared under the historical cost convention as modified by the revaluation of available-for-sale financial assets.
 Under the historical cost convention assets are recorded at the amount of cash or cash equivalents paid or the fair value of the consideration given to acquire them at the time of their acquisition.
-Liabilities are recorded at the amount of proceeds received in exchange for the obligation, or in some circumstances at the amounts of cash or cash equivalents paid to satisfy the liability in the normal course of business.
+Liabilities are recorded at the amount of proceeds received in exchange for the obligation, or in some circumstances at the amounts of cash or cash or cash equivalents expected to be paid to satisfy the liability in the normal course of business.